“You’re a total idiot! No one in their right mind thinks that way.”

 Wow.
 Those are some powerful thoughts on getting right with fear and love.

-After reading Umair’s words, I thought about the fellas in the coffee shop and my colleague and I.
+After reading Umair’s words, I thought about the fellas in the coffee shop as well as my colleague and I.

 In those situations, no one was getting through to anyone.
 No heads or hearts were being changed.
-All we all were doing was making noise.
-Rattling our sabers of fear, certainly not extending compassion or empathy.
+All anyone was doing was making noise.
+Rattling our sabers of fear, certainly not extending compassion or empathy or promoting goodness.

-To find the sweet spot of respect without defaulting to either fear or love, it’s necessary to:
+To find the sweet spot of respect without defaulting to fear, it’s necessary to:

 - Accept that we’re not always right.